awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [folding-cell ★6260](https://github.com/Ramotion/folding-cell) - Folding cell transition.
 * [GridView ★490](https://github.com/KyoheiG3/GridView) - Reusable GridView with excellent performance and customization that can be time table, spreadsheet, paging and more.
 * [Hakuba ★485](https://github.com/nghialv/Hakuba) - A new way to manage UITableView without the code of UITableViewDelegate and UITableViewDataSource.
+* [HGPlaceholders ★364](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show placeholders and Empty States for any UITableView/UICollectionView in your project.
 * [Persei ★2742](https://github.com/Yalantis/Persei) - Animated top menu for UITableView / UICollectionView / UIScrollView.
 * [PullToRefreshSwift ★477](https://github.com/dekatotoro/PullToRefreshSwift) - PullToRefresh library.
 * [ReverseExtension ★1103](https://github.com/marty-suzuki/ReverseExtension) - UITableView extension that enables the insertion of cells the from bottom of a table view.